Fraud challengesBeta

 Alternatively, you can test fraud challenges by issuing a challenge yourself.
 To induce a fraud challenge in test mode, create a test mode authorization without a risk assessment override, and then respond to an issuing_

 webhook.
-This method does not require fraud challenges to be turned on in your Issuing settings.
-Read more about how to trigger fraud challenges yourself in webhook responses.
+This method doesn’t require fraud challenges to be turned on in your Issuing settings.
+Learn how to trigger fraud challenges yourself in webhook responses.

 After inducing a test mode fraud challenge, you can simulate a cardholder’s response using another helper API.
 Call the test mode fraud challenge response method, passing the ID of the authorization you created in step 1, and a confirmed